gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 instead, thinking it'll be cleaner and faster.
 Me, I'm a volunteer…

 Which reminds me…  I slip my hand under my leathers and pull out the letter I wrote that morning.
-"Here---can you give this to Sehdie?"
+"Here—can you give this to Sehdie?"

 Ishad snorts.
 "Don't be daft.
 Give it to her yourself."